apache/couchdb-documentation/src/cluster/sharding.rst

 To avoid this mistake, you always want to make sure that both shards have been live for some time and that the shard on your new node is fully caught up before removing a shard on an old node.
-Since "moving" a more conceptually—if not technically—accurate of what you want to do, we'll use that word in this documentation as well.
+Since "moving" is a more conceptually—if not technically—accurate description of what you want to do, we'll use that word in this documentation as well.

 Moving